periode/thesis/notes.md

 when i talk about materiality, i should also contextualize it with other materialities (build processes, hardware, etc)

+flow state needs an immediate feedback in order to be achieved: literary writing does not have that, but computer writing, with IDEs, linters, etc. does have immediate feedback (with execution speed, so i guess it changes over the years as well)

 ARCH:

 alexander vs. eisenman